Extreme Risk (Star Trek: Voyager)

 "Extreme Risk" is the 97th episode of the science fiction television series Star Trek: Voyager, the third episode of the fifth season.
-It is set on a spaceship traveling back to Earth, after being flung to the other side of the Galaxy.
-In this episode, one of the bridge crew struggles with bad news, and they try to retrieve a space probe.
+It is set on the starship U.S.S.
+Voyager traveling back to Earth from the other side of the Galaxy.

-The Delta Flyer was introduced in this episode, which was a special shuttlecraft for the Voyager starship.
-In the show, it is custom made by the crew of the Starship during this episode, and features Borg technology.
-The construction and testing of the shuttlecraft is a major plot element in this show.
-The Delta Flyer shuttlecraft would become a recurring element on the show after this episode.
+In this episode, B'Elanna Torres struggles with bad news, while the senior staff race to build a new, special shuttle, the Delta Flyer, to recover a space probe from a gas giant.
+The custom-made craft features Borg technology.
+The construction and testing of the shuttle is a major plot element in this show, and became a recurring element in subsequent episodes.
 The Delta Flyer was designed by Rich Sternbach, and exterior views were rendered by computer graphics by Foundation Imaging.

-This episode originally aired on UPN on October 28, 1998.
+The episode originally aired on UPN on October 28, 1998.